 This article helps you evaluate controlled folder access.
 It explains how to enable audit mode so you can test the feature directly in your organization.

 Use audit mode to measure impact

-Enable the controlled folder access in audit mode to see a record of what would have happened if it was fully enabled.
-Test how the feature will work in your organization to ensure it doesn't affect your line-of-business apps.
-You can also get an idea of how many suspicious file modification attempts generally occur over a certain period of time.
+Enable the controlled folder access in audit mode to see a record of what could occur if it were enabled.
+Test how the feature works in your organization to ensure it doesn't affect your line-of-business apps.
+You can also get an idea of how many suspicious attempts to modify files generally occur over a certain period of time.

 To enable audit mode, use the following PowerShell cmdlet:

 If you want to fully audit how controlled folder access will work in your organization, you'll need to use a management tool to deploy this setting to devices in your network(s).
 You can also use Group Policy, Intune, mobile device management (MDM), or Microsoft Configuration Manager to configure and deploy the setting, as described in the main controlled folder access topic.

 Review controlled folder access events in Windows Event Viewer

 The following controlled folder access events appear in Windows Event Viewer under Microsoft/Windows/Windows Defender/Operational folder.

 |Event when settings are changed